The EU has finally agreed to eliminate export subsidies…three cheers!

 In thinking about the prospects for a future CAP reform, one of the relevant factors is the political economy of member states’ negotiating positions, which in turn is heavily influenced by their net position as a contributor to or a beneficiary from CAP expenditure.
 Countries are more likely to defend a high level of CAP expenditure if they are likely to benefit from it.
 The net transfers arising from the CAP budget are thus an important predictor of a country’s stance on CAP reform.

-These net transfer positions are not routinely published, although DG Budget provides the raw data in its annual calculation of the ‘operating budgetary balances’ of member states.… Read the rest
+These net transfer positions are not routinely published, although DG Budget provides the raw data in its annual calculation of the ‘operating budgetary balances’ of member states.
+A member state’s operating budgetary balance is the difference between allocated operating expenditure (excluding administration) and its ‘national contribution’ to the EU budget.

 Will there be a CAP reform in 2017?